 We are a team of scientists interested in a variety of ecological and evolutionary questions, especially involving the relationship between both disciplines and the theory of eco-evolutionary feedbacks.
 For the most part, we do our research on Trinidadian guppies (Poecilia reticulata) and their streams, but we are curiosity-driven and sometimes foray into other species and systems.
-Some of our research include:
+Some of our research themes include:

-- How does (guppy) adaptation to high densities and food limitation affect nutrient cycling?
+- How does adaptation to density and resource availability affect nutrient cycling?
 How does in turn affect the evolution of guppy life history, morphology, behavior, and ecophysiology?

-- How does (guppy) dispersal evolve as populations spread?
+- How does dispersal evolve as populations spread?
 How does this affect their invasiveness?

-- How predictable and repeatable is rapid evolution and its ecological effects?
+- How predictable and repeatable is rapid evolution and its ecosystem effects?

 We approach these questions through the integration of mathematical models (statistical or theoretical) with long-term data, and manipulative experiments in the field, laboratory, and semi-natural environments (mesocosms).